PiDelport/feminism-and-freedom-site/content/readings/four-conceptions-of-freedom/freedom-and-slave-emancipation.md

 {{% alert secondary %}}

-Unless indicated otherwise, this is a summary of the arguments summary (which includes direct quotations) made in the article:
+Unless indicated otherwise, this is a summary of the arguments (which includes direct quotations) made in the article:
 Carolyn Fick “The Haitian Revolution and the Limits of Freedom: Defining Citizenship in a Revolutionary Era”, Social History, Vol 32, No.4, November 2007.